411th Civil Affairs Battalion (United States): 2010s

 The 411th deployed a company-sized element to Kandahar, Afghanistan in May 2010.
 During this 10-month deployment, the members of the unit worked alongside the US State Department, USAID, the 1/4 BCT of the 4th Infantry Division and with Canadian Light Infantry and CIMIC forces.
 The 411th HHC was instrumental in initiating, managing and completing nearly $22 million in infrastructure projects to include numerous road projects, well refurbishments, providing education supplies, delivering humanitarian aid and assisting in school refurbishments.
 Members of the unit also worked in conjunction with the Provincial Reconstruction Team throughout the city of Kandahar and in nearby rural areas.

-The 411th deployed two companies to the Horn of Africa in December 2012.
+The 411th deployed teams to the Horn of Africa in July 2009.
 The 411th provided Host Nation Support in support of Combined Joint Task Force - Horn of Africa with sharing of best practices and partner nation building in several countries in the region.
-No visible sign of the 411th Battalion was made at the operational level until mid-2013 when units from the 448th Civil Affairs Battalion rotated home.
+Teams from the 411th remained in theater until mid-2013 when they rotated home.

 As of July 2019, members of the 411th were stationed at Niger Air Base 201 in Niger.